How classic car-friendly is your state?

 Road Quality Excellent 100

-Delaware’s numerical score is hurt by the restrictions on classic vehicle registrations.
-Antique vehicle registration is open to anything older than 25 years, but the restrictions are well defined: Cars with an antique plate “shall be used only for participation in club activities, exhibits, tours, parades and similar uses, but in no event shall it be used for general transportation,” according to the Delaware DMV.
+Delaware’s numerical score is slightly downgraded mostly because of the restrictions on classic vehicle registrations.
+Antique vehicle registration is open to anything older than 25 years, but the restrictions are fairly well defined: Cars with an antique plate “shall be used only for participation in club activities, exhibits, tours, parades, and similar uses, but in no event shall it be used for general transportation,” according to the Delaware DMV.
 Delaware also offers “Street Rod” registration for 1970 or older vehicles that have been extensively modified.

-Delaware gets good marks for sales tax, but it does charge a “Documentation Fee,” which is 4.5 percent of the vehicle sale price, or the NADA value, whichever is higher.
-Call it what you like, that’s still a tax.
-Antique registration means that you pay $25 once for an inspection and never have to pay for it again.
+Delaware gets good marks for sales tax.
+However, it does charge a “Documentation Fee,” which is 4.5% of the vehicle sale price, or the NADA value, whichever is higher.
+Call it what you like, but that’s still a tax.
+Antique registration means that you pay $25 once for an inspection, and never have to pay for it again.

 Delaware’s weather is better in the winter months than most of the Northeast states, extending the driving season by a month or so.